Schum2137/Game-Tweaks-on-Linux/tweaks/fsr4-linux.md

 ## 📌 Notes

 - Requires `proton-cachyos` or `proton-ge` and `Mesa 25.2` or newer
-- ⚠️ Setting default Proton to `proton-cachyos` didn't work in my case, until I went to the game's properties and manually set it to `proton-cachyos` (or `proton-ge`)
+- ⚠️ Setting default compatiblity tool in Steam's settings to `proton-cachyos` didn't activate FSR4 in my case, until I went to the game's properties and manually set it to `proton-cachyos` (or `proton-ge`)
 - Game must already use FSR 3.1 for the upgrade to apply
 - Not guaranteed to work on all RDNA3 GPUs — test per title